mas-bandwidth/netcode/STANDARD.md

 ## Reading Encrypted Packets

-The following steps shall be taken when reading an encrypted packet:
+The following steps are taken when reading an encrypted packet, in this exact order:

 * If the packet size is less than 18 bytes then it is too small to possibly be valid, ignore the packet.